-Bill C-28 – Canada’s Anti-spam Law (PART 4) – Other Important Facts
+Bill C-28 – Canada’s Anti-Spam Law (Part 4) – Other Important Facts

 There are a few other important facts that need to be covered under Bill C-28, items that are important to keep your email mailing list compliant under the new Canada Anti-Spam Law (CASL).